 During the year ended June 30, 2014, the City signed agreements for information technology and telephone services, including electronic storage, maintenance, data backup, security, and other services for City Hall.
 The agreements are for 60 months, with the first payments due when the services begin.
 The City moved into the renovated City Hall in August 2014, and these services began at that time.
-The monthly fees for both agreements total \$4,537.
+During 2016, the City added the police department to these agreements.
+The monthly fees for both agreements total \$4,695.
 Payments under the terms of these agreements are as follows: